GluuFederation/docs-clustermgr-prod/beta/source/installation/index.md

 ## Prerequisites

 - A minimum of four (4) machines: One (1) machine is for cluster manager, which will proxy TCP and HTTP traffic.
 This could be localhost on the installers computer.
-The other three (3) machines will host Gluu Servers.
+One (1) machine is for the Nginx load balancer and Twemproxy.
+The other two (2) machines will host Gluu Servers.

 - Ubuntu 14 and 16 installed on the machine hosting Cluster Manager.
 The other three machines hosting Gluu can have Ubuntu, CentOS, RHEL, or Debian.